 National or local, terrestrial or marine planning requirements

-The principles of good structural engineering design practice detailed in this Guideline do apply however, irrespective of the item being designed.
+The principles of good structural engineering design practice, detailed within this Guideline, do apply however, irrespective of the item being designed.
 The structural engineering design of any AtoN infrastructure should be undertaken for the relevant environmental setting and using recognised codes.
 The Further Reading section also list several sources of reference that the reader can gather further information on the topics listed above.

 The AtoN structural design process